 Based on the business relations of its founders (Maaden and SABIC), as well as the supply chain, markets and materials networks that cover the continents, MPC is growing as global company and playing an active role in this journey.

 In February 2012, another huge project of Ma’aden, i.e. phosphate project in Wa’ad Al-Shamal for mining industries was announced.

-This project, of which investments reach USD 7.5 million (SAR 28 million), include several international specification based plants and their facilities so that it became the largest phosphate worldwide.
+This project, of which investments reach USD 7.5 billion (SAR 28 billion), include several international specification based plants and their facilities so that it became the largest phosphate worldwide.
 The total production capacity of these plants will be around 16 million TPA.
 Ma’aden markets 60% of its production, of which 3 million tons asend use products that include ammonium phosphate fertilizer and complex phosphate fertilizer, as well as 440 thousand tons of manufacturing products, including purified phosphoric acid used in food industries, sodium tripolyphosphate used in manufacturing detergents and for industrial purposes and dicalcium and monocalcium phosphate used in animal feed.

 It comprises of two industrial sites; i.e. Wa’ad Al-Shamal Industrial City in Tareef province and Ras Al-Khair Industrial City in the Eastern Region.
 Both sites will be linked by the north-south railway.
 The new facility, by the end of 2016, will be a KSA pride and will contribute in raising the status of Ma’aden among higher phosphate producers in international markets.